No Más (Breaking Bad)

-"No Más" (Spanish for "No More") is the first episode of the third season of the American television drama series Breaking Bad.
+"No Más" (No More) is the first episode of the third season of the American television drama series Breaking Bad.
 Written by Vince Gilligan and directed by Bryan Cranston, it aired on AMC in the United States on March 21, 2010.

 This episode introduces assassins Marco and Leonel Salamanca.

 Plot

 Leonel and Marco Salamanca make a pilgrimage to a Mexican shrine to Santa Muerte, making an offering and leaving a drawing of Heisenberg at the shrine.

-After a mid-air plane collision, (Note: As depicted in ABQ.) all of Albuquerque are in shock.
+After a mid-air plane collision, (Note: As depicted in "ABQ".) all of Albuquerque is in shock.
 A depressed Walter White is living in his home alone following the departure of his wife, Skyler, who has moved out with their son and newborn daughter to give Walt a chance to pack his things.
-Walt has pieced together that Donald Margolis inadvertently caused the plane crash after being distracted by his grief over his daughter Jane's death.
-Remorseful, he burns several bundles of money on the barbecue, but at the last moment changes his mind and throws the bills into the pool.
+Walt has pieced together that Donald Margolis inadvertently caused the plane crash when distracted by grief over his daughter Jane's death.
+Remorsefully he burns several bundles of money on the barbecue, but at the last moment changes his mind and throws the bills into the pool.
 While helping Walt to transport his belongings to a new apartment, Hank Schrader lifts the bag containing the money Walt obtained in his deal with Gus Fring.
-Walt openly admits the bag contains his drug money, but Hank laughs it off as a joke.
+Walt openly admits the bag contains $500,000, but Hank laughs it off as a joke.
 Once in his new apartment, Walt calls to give his family his new address.
-He later receives a text message reading "POLLOS".
-At a school assembly, Walt becomes agitated as both teachers and students open up about the traumas they experienced due to the plane collision.
-When prompted to share his thoughts, he delivers an awkward speech positively comparing the accident to the Tenerife airport disaster, disturbing the assembled audience by advising them to "look on the bright side".
+He later receives a text message reading "Pollos".
+At a school assembly, Walt becomes agitated as teachers and students open up about the traumas they experienced due to the plane collision.
+When prompted to share his thoughts, he delivers an awkward speech comparing the accident to the Tenerife airport disaster, disturbing the group by advising them to "look on the bright side".